imixs/imixs-workflow/src/site/markdown/engine/plugins/resultplugin.md

 	<item name="txtName">Some Title</item>
 	<item name="numAccount" type="integer">500</item>
-	<item name="type">workitemarchive</item>

-This example will set the property 'txtName' to the value 'Some Title' and change the value of the field 'numAccount' to 500.
-The value will be of type 'integer'.
-The last will change the type of the workitem to 'workitemarchive'.
+This example will update two properties of the current workitem.
+The property 'txtName' is set to the value 'Some Title'.
+The property 'numAccount' will be set to the integer value 500.

-<strong>Note:</strong> It is not possible to update any workflow processing properties beginning with an  '$' character in the item name.
+<strong>Note:</strong> It is not possible to update any internal [workflow data items](../../quickstart/workitem.html) beginning with an  '$' character.

-An Item value can also be evaluated by the tag 'itemValue' to assign a value form any existing processinstance.
-See the following example which computes the value of the property 'namCreator' to the item with the name 'responsible':
+The Item value can also be evaluated by the tag 'itemValue' to assign a value form any existing item.
+See the following example which computes the value of the property 'responsible' to the value of the existing item 'namCreator':

     <item name="responsible"><itemvalue>namCreator</itemvalue></item>

- If the result message can not be evaluated, it will be stored into the attribute "txtworkflowresultmessage".

 ## Item Attributes
-A item definiton can also contain optional attributes :
+A item definition can also contain optional attributes :

     <item name="[NAME]" [OPTION]="[OPTION-VALUE]">[VALUE]</item>